As we are witnessing, the COVID-19 pandemic is rapidly evolving.

 For more information see Australian Government advice for social distancing.

-These restrictions are in place from 18 May, as part of the COVID-19 WA roadmap.
+These restrictions are in place from 6 June, as part of the COVID-19 WA roadmap.

 For more information on Phase 2 easing of restrictions please read WA Government's frequently asked questions.

 The WA Government has introduced measures to provide relief to Western Australian families and small businesses, and help support the State’s economy to respond to COVID-19.

 Find the latest information from the WA Government website: https://www.wa.gov.au/organisation/department-of-the-premier-and-cabinet/covid-19-coronavirus-latest-updates

 The first thing to do is to reach out and get in contact with us.
 We understand that these are difficult times.

 The City offers an option to pay your rates in smaller amounts over a longer period via direct debit, on a weekly or fortnightly basis for those who are having trouble.
 This means a small amount of money comes out of your bank each week or fortnight, depending on what suits you best.
 Payments can commence to coincide when you are paid or when you receive government assistance.